 The City of Auburn was incorporated on February 2, 1839.

-Since 1986, the City of Auburn has conducted an annual citizen survey.
-The 2022 Citizen Survey revealed very high levels of satisfaction from citizens in City services, the overall value received for their tax dollar, and quality of life, exceeding the national average of cities surveyed in 71 areas.
+The City's 2022 Citizen Survey revealed very high levels of satisfaction from citizens in City services, the overall value received for their tax dollar, and quality of life, exceeding the national average of cities surveyed in 71 areas.